Vaibhav2001/Vaibhav2001.github.io/_posts/2019-5-16-knapsack.md

 The first thing you should do is keep the <b>computer aside</b> and take out your <b>pen and a piece of paper</b>.
 Because many of us will be tempted to make an if-else construct to solve this question if we are not aware of DP.
 If you <b>make some examples</b> and try solving some questions you might get some idea of what the question requires you to do.
 <br>
 <br>
 Remember from <b>"The Coin Change Problem"</b> that the solution in these types of questions is never greedy so you have to think of an optimal solution.
-I will discuss in the future that how <b>DP and recursion are essentially the same thing</b> but for now let's debunk the question and start working towards our solution.
+I will discuss in the future that how <b>DP and recursion with memoization are essentially the same thing</b> but for now let's debunk the question and start working towards our solution.
 <br>
 <br>
 So what is <b>recursion</b>?
 If you recall recursion is one <b>function calling itself while its running</b>.
 So now that's a big hint.
 It tells us that we have to do something again and again and that will help us reach our answer.